ZanyDruid20/accessibility-map-team3/Database/README.md

 3. Type "mariadb -u root -p" (input your password when prompted)
 4. Type "CREATE DATABASE campus_map;"
 5. Type "USE campus_map;"
 6. Type "SOURCE /path/to/create_database_campus_map.sql;"
+7. Type "SOURCE /path/to/admin_users.sql;"
+8. Don't X out of this terminal we will need it later
-NOTE: This should be whereever in your computer you downloaded the .sql file
+NOTE: /path/to/ should be whereever in your computer you downloaded the .sql file

 ### 3. Upload all data